-- Be sure tractor is on level surface.

-- Oil will drain more freely when warm.

-- Catch oil in a suitable container.

-- Remove oil fill cap/dipstick.
-Be careful not to allow dirt to enter the engine when changing oil.

-- Remove yellow cap from end of drain valve and install the drain tube onto the fitting.

-- Unlock drain valve by pushing inward and turning counterclockwise.
+- Be sure tractor is on level surface. - · Oil will drain more freely when warm. - · Catch oil in a suitable container. - Remove oil fill cap/dipstick.
+Be careful not to allow dirt to enter the engine when changing oil. - Remove yellow cap from end of drain valve and install the drain tube onto the fitting. - Unlock drain valve by pushing inward and turning counterclockwise.

-- To open, pull out on the drain valve.

-- After oil has drained completely, close and lock the drain valve by pushing inward and turning clockwise until the pin is in the locked position as shown. - Remove the drain tube and replace the cap onto to the bottom fitting of the drain valve. - Refill engine with oil through oil fill dipstick tube.
+- To open, pull out on the drain valve. - After oil has drained completely, close and lock the drain valve by pushing inward and turning clockwise until the pin is in the locked position as shown. - Remove the drain tube and replace the cap onto to the bottom fitting of the drain valve. - Refill engine with oil through oil fill dipstick tube.
 Pour slowly.
 Do not overfill.
 For approximate capacity see "PRODUCT SPECIFICATIONS" section of this manual. - Use gauge on oil fill cap/dipstick for checking level.
-Be sure dipstick cap is tightened securely for accurate reading.
+Insert dipstick into the tube and rest the oil fill cap on the tube.
+Do not thread the cap onto the tube when taking reading.
 Keep oil at "FULL" line on dipstick.
 Tighten cap onto the tube securely when finished.